- Terms for bookingH

 - Help you book a suitable room or ensure you have the necessary aides, equipment or PEEP (Personal Emergency Evacuation Plan) for your stay

-- Conduct surveys to help us measure satisfaction and our performance, improve our service where we can and better understand our customers year on year.
+- Conduct surveys and studies to help us measure satisfaction and our performance (surveys only), improve our service where we can and better understand our customers year on year.

 - Provide evidence to local authorities for council tax exemption or the provision of electoral roll services